1. Charity Name

 - at suitable times to sponsor and support special projects relating to the life and works of J.R.R.
 Tolkien;

-- to maintain and expand an archive of Tolkien related material for research purposes and to have an Acquisition and Disposal policy for the archive.
+- to maintain and expand an archive of Tolkien related material for research purposes in accordance with an agreed Archives Acquisition and Disposal Policy.

 In addition to any other powers which it has the Executive Committee may exercise the following powers in furtherance of the Society’s objectives: